 The end of the school day is at 3:45 p.m. when children are dismissed to go to carpool, van, or bus areas.
 With the exception of those early release dates listed below, students must be picked up promptly at dismissal unless they are in the after-school program.

 Students will be dismissed at 1:15 pm on the the following days:

 SEPTEMBER 29, 2017 - OCTOBER 20, 2017 - November 21, 2017 - DECEMBER 21, 2017

 Wake County requires volunteers to register on a Wake County Public School System computer.
 Some volunteer activities require background checks, some do not.
 After you have registered, you will get your “Volunteer” tag to wear each time you volunteer at Apex Elementary.
 Registration is required every school year.
 It does not carry over from one year to the next.
 Our School Library computers are available for registrations and updates.

 Staggered Entry (first five days of school)

-To ease the entrance to Kindergarten, each child will attend school only one full day during the first four days of school.
-Your child's Kindergarten teacher will notify you by letter which day your child should attend.
+To ease the entrance to Kindergarten, each child will attend school one full day during the first four days of school.
+A letter will be sent home to notify you which day your child should attend.
 The student should bring lunch (if bringing from home), snack, large bookbag and a towel for rest.